 - In order to participate in interscholastic athletics, the student-athlete must meet all the eligibility requirements as established by the NJSIAA, Black Horse Pike Regional School District and each school.
 Some of these are as follows: - 1.
 For the first semester: The student must have passed 30 credits from the preceding school year; - 2.
 For the second semester: The student must have passed 15 credits at the close of the first semester in order to be eligible for athletic competition during the second semester (Feb.
 1 to June 30); - 3.
-Transfer students must be cleared by the NJSIAA; - 4.
+All transfer students (change of high school) must be cleared by the NJSIAA; - 4.
 All Sports Participation Forms, Physical packets and other materials are completed and approved; - 5.
 Any outstanding fines or obligations must be rectified with the Vice-Principal's Office; - 6.
 Any student-athlete who is on the Principal's Probation List will be ineligible until removed from list; - 7.
 Student-athletes must be present, in school, in order to participate that day; - 8.
-Any student-athlete with an Academic Improvement Plan (AIP) who does not meet the plan's conditions, will be ineligible to participate in any athletic practice, scrimmage or game until they have met the stated conditions. (completed mid-marking period and end of marking period by the VPs)
+Any student-athlete with an Academic Improvement Plan (AIP) who does not meet the plan's conditions, will be ineligible to participate in any athletic practice, scrimmage or game until they have met the stated conditions. (completed mid-marking period and end of marking period by the VPs) - 9.
+Any student-athlete who receives an Administrative or Lunch Detention will be suspended from games and/or practices.